bailey-lab/merge_probe_sets/README.md

 ```

 ## Usage:
- - Download the contents of this git repo to a folder on your machine.
+ - Download the contents of this git repo to a folder on your machine and cd
+ into that folder (so that "ls" shows merge_probe_sets.smk).
  - Open the merge_probe_sets.yaml file and enter the name of the new project
 folder you'd like to create in the "output_folder" variable (this can be a
 relative or absolute path).